katieenns/Dream-Team/README.md

    * Add an ability for use to identify the specific search result information in different pop-up window.
 (Pankaj) (MILESTONE #2)

 6. User wants to additional information like rating, distance etc. for all search results from specified search location.
-   * Enhance the display of search result to include other appropriate information like distance, reviews etc. (Katie) (MILESTONE #2)
+   * Enhance the display of search result to include other appropriate information like distance, rating etc. (Katie) (MILESTONE #2)
    * Translate similar information into info pop-up windows.
 (Pankaj) (MILESTONE #2)

-7. Admin user wants to be able to login into website to view admin dashboard.
+7. Admin user wants to be able to login into admin dashboard.
+In this dashbaord admin user can configure the categories and subcategoties information displayed in "YELpSearch" widget.
    * Explore the flask framework to create admin interfaces.
 (Hunter) (MILESTONE #1 - ITERATION #2)
-   * Create a database model and design the SQLite database to store website/application transactions/hits information.
+   * Create a database model and design the SQLite database to store YELP categories and website/application transactions/hits information.
 (Hunter) (MILESTONE #1 - ITERATION #2)
    * Create the interfaces for login and sign-up and integrate this with SQLite database.
 (Hunter) (MILESTONE #2)

-8. Admin user wants to know which filters are selected most often to better understand how users are interacting with the app.
+8. Admin user shall be able to search most freqntly entered categoris and subcategories by user to better understand how users are interacting with the app.
    * Create the interfaces for admin to retrieve information like which is most search category, which are the most searched subcategories.
 Display results in tabular format.
 (Hunter) (MILESTONE #2)